oicr-gsi/shesmu/docs/language.md

 - `Tags` _expr_

-Adds the elements in the result of _expr_, which must be a list of strings, to the tags associated with this actions.
+Adds the elements in the result of _expr_, which must be a list of strings, to the tags associated with this action.

 ## Clauses
 An olive can have many clauses that filter and reshape the data.
 All clauses